joejacobs/confpapers/Readme.md

 4. Run `pdftothumbs.py` (to generate tiny thumbnails for all papers.
 Outputs saved in thumbs/ folder)

-5. Run `scrape.py` (to generate paperid, title, authors list by scraping NIPS .html page)

-6. Run `makecorpus.py` (to create allpapers.txt file that has all papers one per row)
+5. Run `makecorpus.py` (to create allpapers.txt file that has all papers one per row)

-7. Run `python lda.py -f allpapers.txt -k 7 --alpha=0.5 --beta=0.5 -i 100` .
+6. Run `python lda.py -f allpapers.txt -k 7 --alpha=0.5 --beta=0.5 -i 100` .
 This will generate a pickle file called `ldaphi.p` that contains the LDA word distribution matrix.
 Thanks to this [nice LDA code](https://github.com/shuyo/iir/blob/master/lda/lda.py) by shuyo!
 It requires nltk library and numpy.
 In this example we are using 7 categories.
 You would need to change the `nipsnice_template.html` file a bit if you wanted to try different number of categories.

-8. Generate the abstract files inside abstracts/ folder using `getabstracts.py`.
-Some user interaction may be necessary because of poorly formatted papers that make abstract extraction a pain.
-See script.

-9. Finally, run `generatenicelda.py` (to create the nipsnice.html page)
+7. Finally, run `generatenicelda.py` (to create the nipsnice.html page)

 #### Licence